KonnorRogers/vite_rb/README.md

 ```

 You may notice a `require.context` statement in your javascript to load
 `channels`.
 This runs via Node and is not browser compatible.
-To get
+Vite comes
-around this Vite installs a package called [import-all.macro](https://github.com/kentcdodds/import-all.macro) to allow you to import an entire directory of files.
+with a glob import syntax, you can read about it here: @TODO

 ```diff
 // app/javascript/channels/index.js